This dataset contains fiscal year data and is currently available in the following formats:

 CSV | XLSX

 The Social Security Administration (SSA) is responsible for the Nation’s two primary federal disability programs: Social Security Disability Insurance and Supplemental Security Income (SSI).
-Our disability workload has grown significantly and so has the use of the online disability application.
+Our disability workload has grown significantly and so has the use of the online disability application for Social Security Disability Insurance benefits.
 Our goal is to make it easier and faster for individuals to file for disability benefits via the Internet from the comfort and convenience of their homes or offices.
-Applicants for disability under the SSI program cannot currently file online.

 This documentation describes a publicly available dataset containing historical information about disability insurance applications filed via the Internet.
+It does not include applications filed online for SSI disability, which was first available to the public in 2017.
 The dataset includes monthly data at the national level from federal FY 2008 through 2011 for disability insurance applications filed via the Internet.
 It also includes disability insurance applications submitted by all other channels (i.e., telephone, in person through a local SSA field office, or by mail) that could have been filed via the Internet because they met the criteria for applying online through 2011.

 SSA administers two different programs which pay disability benefits: Social Security Disability Insurance benefits (SSDI), and Supplemental Security Income (SSI).
 The disability standard for SSDI and SSI benefits are the same except for issues of blindness and for SSI Disabled Child benefits (SSI DC).
 Eligibility for disability benefits for both programs administered by SSA has two sets of eligibility criteria, namely disability and non-disability criteria.
 A favorable finding is required for both disability and non-disability criteria in order for benefits to be awarded.